What MOPs Stands For

 Are AI-powered audits any good?

 Useful for surfacing obvious problems (duplicates, missing fields, broken integrations, basic deliverability).
-Not capable of evaluating architecture, scoring effectiveness, lifecycle design, or strategic fit.
-AI augments senior practitioners; doesn't replace judgment.
+They are not capable of evaluating architecture, scoring model effectiveness, lifecycle design, or strategic fit.
+We use automated checks for the diagnostic layer and senior review for everything above that.

 Will a MOPs audit help us decide whether to migrate platforms?

-Yes — one of the highest-value use cases.
-Audit separates platform limitations from configuration issues.
+Yes.
+Migration decisions are one of the strongest reasons to run an audit first.
+The audit separates platform limitations from configuration issues.
 Many teams discover their problems are config issues (saving a 6-month migration); others confirm migration is right and scope it from the findings.

 Related: MOPs Audit service page, Marketo vs HubSpot vs Pardot comparison, Lead scoring best practices.